I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mountmgr/ns-mountmgr--mountmgr-target-name.md

 </dl>

 ## -remarks
 <p>Nonpersistent target names must contain the full path of a target object name in the system object tree.
 For example: "\Device\HarddiskVolume1".
-For a discussion of the different between symbolic links, unique IDs, and nonpersistent device names, see <a href="NULL">Supporting Mount Manager Requests in a Storage Class Driver</a>. </p>
+For a discussion of the different between symbolic links, unique IDs, and nonpersistent device names, see <a href="storage.supporting_mount_manager_requests_in_a_storage_class_driver">Supporting Mount Manager Requests in a Storage Class Driver</a>. </p>

 ## -requirements
 <table>